-This is going to be my second Valentine’s day as a single person, having had a girlfriend previously for almost 7 years.
-My last relationship was also my first relationship, and I’ve been out of touch with the dating scene.
-In some sense, I’m a newbie to the dating scene, just like how many of my peers are new to investing.
+This is going to be my second Valentine's day as a single person, having previously had a girlfriend for almost 7 years.
+My last relationship was also my first relationship, and so in some sense, I'm a newbie to the dating scene, just like how many of my peers are new to investing.

-My first thought of getting into the dating game again was to outsource the work, and hope for the best.
+My first thought when I got into the dating game again was to outsource the work, and hope for the best.

 I asked my female friends if they knew any single women.
 Seemed easy enough.
 Your friends generally know you the best, and they'd probably be able to source the type of woman I'd like based on my own personal attributes and preferences.

-The approach above didn’t really work.
-I didn’t take personal responsibility, and I wasn’t sure about what my objectives were.
-I was not able to get my friends to help me when I was not able to specify what kind of girls I like.
-I realised that my fantasies, and my failures are similar to what my friends go through when they start to look at investing their money.
+The approach above didn't really work.
+I didn't take personal responsibility, and I wasn't sure about what my objectives were.
+I wasn't able to get my friends to help me when I couldn't specify the type of girls I liked.
+I realised that my fantasies and failures are similar to what my friends go through when they start to look at investing their money.